 How we test bread makers

-Can a bread maker really deliver that delicious freshly baked smell and make wonderfully textured bread in your own home?
-We've tested more than 20 models and found some that bake bread so unappetising you'll be forced to head down to the local bakery, and some that bake gorgeous loaves.
+Can a bread maker really deliver that delicious freshly-baked smell and make perfect loaves at the touch of a button?
+We've tested the most popular models and found some that bake bread so unappetising you'll be forced to head down to the local bakery - while others bake loaves Paul Hollywood would be proud of.

 - Will it bake a loaf that looks appetising?